-3There is ample reference to the norm of arranged marriage prevalent in India, which has also been documented to be a form of social networking by matching (see Maitra (2018), Banerjee, Duflo, Ghatak and Lafortune (2013), Luke, Munshi and Rosenzweig (2004)).
+&lt;sup>3There is ample reference to the norm of arranged marriage prevalent in India, which has also been documented to be a form of social networking by matching (see Maitra (2018), Banerjee, Duflo, Ghatak and Lafortune (2013), Luke, Munshi and Rosenzweig (2004)).
 Households care about the social standing of their relatives by marriage, which could be tied to the latter's caste and religion but also the wealth they own.
 There are certainly mutual visits to the prospective bride's and groom's homes by each party before a marriage is finalized.
-Connections made by marriage result in transfer and generation of income and wealth (as gifts, dowry, job referrals, etc).
+Connections made by marriage result in transfer and generation of income and wealth (as gifts, dowry, job referrals, etc.).
 In our framework, we conceptualize durable ownership as the observable component of family wealth which influences the quality of connections that can be made through marriage.

-the two expected returns is higher relative to its cost.
-This depends, in turn, on the quantity of durables already accumulated by older generations in the household, since it is total durables in a household at any time that signals its social status.
-We assume, moreover, that in any period, households must meet a subsistence consumption level (C) first, before they can spend on education or durables.
-The subsistence level C is, therefore, the theoretical counterpart of the (consumption or expenditure) poverty line.
-Households who earn below C (and who are, therefore, in "absolute poverty") choose 0 durables.
-Those that have an excess of income beyond C choose high education if it is optimal.
-The residual income in either case is assigned to durables4.
+subsistence consumption level first, before they can spend on education or durables.
+This subsistence level is the theoretical counterpart of the (consumption or expenditure) poverty line.
+Households who earn below this level (who are, therefore, in "absolute poverty") choose 0 durables.
+Those that have an excess of income beyond the subsistence level choose high education if it is optimal.
+The residual income in either case is assigned to durables.